The unintended effects of universalizing social pensions: Evidence from Mexico: Policy background

 \section{Policy background}

+Mexico's retirement system combines contributory and non-contributory components.
+Contributory pensions are primarily provided through social security institutions such as the Instituto Mexicano del Seguro Social (IMSS) and the Instituto de Seguridad y Servicios Sociales de los Trabajadores del Estado (ISSSTE), which cover private- and public-sector workers, respectively.
+Eligibility for these pensions depends on an individual's contribution history and participation in formal employment.
+Given Mexico's historically high levels of labor informality, a substantial share of older adults reach retirement age without qualifying for a contributory pension, creating an important gap in old-age income protection.

-Mexico’s non-contributory pension program, hereafter referred to as the Mexican Social Pension Program (PAM, for its acronym in Spanish), has undergone several transformations since its inception in 2007.
+Mexico’s non-contributory pension program, hereafter referred to as the Mexican Social Pension Program (PAM, for its acronym in Spanish), was introduced to address this coverage gap among older adults excluded from the contributory pension system.
 The program was initially designed to improve income security for older adults in rural areas, targeting individuals aged 70 and older residing in localities with fewer than 2,500 inhabitants.
 Over time, eligibility expanded geographically and demographically, with national coverage reached in 2012.
-In 2013, the eligibility age was reduced to 65, but restrictions were imposed on individuals receiving contributory pensions or with incomes above a modest threshold.
-The monthly transfer amount remained relatively modest throughout this period, increasing only gradually from 500 to 580 pesos (about 43 dollars, see \autoref{figPolicyBack} for a graphical summary of all these policy changes).
+In 2013, the eligibility age was reduced to 65, although restrictions remained for individuals receiving contributory pensions or with incomes above a modest threshold.
+The monthly transfer amount also remained relatively modest during this period, increasing only gradually from 500 to 580 pesos (approximately 43 USD; see \autoref{figPolicyBack} for a graphical summary of the program's evolution).

 A major policy shift occurred in 2019 under the administration of President Andrés Manuel López Obrador.
-This reform marked the beginning of a new phase for PAM and consisted of two key elements.
-First, the monthly benefit increased substantially, nearly doubling from 580 to 1,275 pesos (approximately 66 USD).
+The reform consisted of two key elements.
+First, the monthly benefit increased substantially, rising from 580 to 1,275 pesos (approximately 66 USD).
 Further increases followed in subsequent years, with the benefit reaching 3,000 pesos (approximately 176 USD) by 2024.
 Second, the reform initiated a phased expansion in eligibility that ultimately led to universal coverage.
-Initially, Indigenous individuals aged 65 and over and non-Indigenous individuals aged 68 and over were incorporated, with priority given to marginalized and rural communities.
-This expansion culminated in 2022, when the program became universal for all individuals aged 65 and older, regardless of income, contributory pension status, or place of residence.
+Initially, Indigenous individuals aged 65 and older and non-Indigenous individuals aged 68 and older became eligible regardless of their contributory pension status, with priority given to marginalized and rural communities.
+The expansion culminated in 2022, when the program became universal for all individuals aged 65 and older, regardless of income, contributory pension status, or place of residence.